 If still in doubt or you have a question not covered in this article, just ask us; we are happy to help.

 At Bees & Trees Manuka Honey, we are on a mission to bring understanding and assurance to you as the consumer.
 We put the MG content right on our jar.
 We happily provide our independent lab tests to you for each and every batch of honey that we produce showing the actual MG content (linked at the bottom of each product page on our website).
-We provide a certificate of origin from Oritain, a global leader in preventing food fraud.
 When you buy Bees & Trees Manuka honey, you can be confident that you're getting the real thing.
 You deserve to know what you are paying for and to get it.